henriquesimoes/humpback/solutions/README.md

 ```

 where `$CHECKPOINT_PATH` is an environment variable specifying the path in the
-computer filesystem to store the checkpoints.
+host filesystem to store the checkpoints.
 For doing so, you can use:

 ```bash
 export CHECKPOINT_PATH=/path/to/disk/folder